 Support for the features and settings described in this section varies between devices.
-This icon the feature or setting is only available in some devices.
+This icon indicates that the feature or setting is only available in some devices.

 Show or hide the main menu.

 Access the release notes.

+?
 Access the product help.

+Change the language.

 Set light theme or dark theme.

-- Information about the user who is logged in. - Change account: Log out from the current account and log in to a new account.

 The user menu contains:

+Information about the user who is logged in.

+ullet Change account : Log out from the current account and log in to a new account.

-Log out: Log out from the current account.
+• Log out : Log out from the current account.

 The context menu contains:

-- Analytics data: Accept to share non-personal browser data. - Feedback: Share any feedback to help us improve your user experience. - Legal: View information about cookies and licenses. - About: View device information, including AXIS OS version and serial number. - Legacy device interface: Change the device's web interface to the legacy version.
+Analytics data: Accept to share non-personal browser data.

+• Feedback: Share any feedback to help us improve your user experience.

+Legal: View information about cookies and licenses.

+About: View device information, including AXIS OS version and serial number.